xingyuuchen/ThreadPool/README.md

 The output may go as follows:
 ```
 main thread done.
-task B running...   # at 1th s
+task B running...   # at 1st sec
-task B done!        # at 2th s
+task B done!        # at 2nd sec
 task A running...
-task A done!        # at 3th s
+task A done!        # at 3th sec
 ```
 or
 ```
 main thread done.
-task B running...   # at 1th s
+task B running...   # at 1st sec
-task A running...   # at 2th s
+task A running...   # at 2nd sec
 task B done!
-task A done!        # at 3th s
+task A done!        # at 3th sec
 ```

 ### Advance Usage3 (execute periodically):